Bennett Harrison: Biography

 His father was Leo Harrison, while his sister is Deborah Harrison Kuperman.

 His father's name was Horowitz but he eventually changed it to Harrison to get a job at a radio station.
 Bennett Harrison studied at Brandeis University, and then earned a Ph.D. in economics in 1970 at the University of Pennsylvania.
 His first book was about economic development in Harlem.

 Bennett published a book in 1994, Lean and Mean, challenging a widely held belief that small and medium firms or businesses are responsible for the majority of economic innovation, growth and job creation.

-Focused on exposing the "middle-class malaise" and social inequalities, he argued in favor of more government involvement in the US economy, and contributed to the creation of the Union of Radical Political Economists in the 1960's.
+Focused on exposing the "middle-class malaise" and social inequalities, he argued in favor of more government involvement in the US economy, and contributed to the creation of the Union of Radical Political Economists in the 1960s.
 He devised economic development plans for Senator Fred Harris of Oklahoma in 1972.

 Economist Barry Bluestone joined him in writing this and other books in the 1980s and 1990s.
 The writers frequently wrote on deindustrialization, urban economic planning, racism, inequality and radical economic policies.

 In 1991, he left the urban studies and planning department at MIT to follow his then-wife in Pittsburgh.

 Just days before his death, he married Joan Fitzgerald.